 Unlikely group discover a beautiful North Island hike

-Hilary hosted her last book club meeting at somewhere just a little different to where the monthly meetings are normally held.
-The group of 8 had to trek in to the Central Whirinaki Hut for an overnight meeting!
+Our senior guide Hilary hosted her last book club meeting at somewhere just a little different to where the monthly meetings are normally held.
+The group of 8 trekked in to the Central Whirinaki Hut in the North Island of New Zealand for an overnight meeting with a difference!

 The evening progressed like a standard book club meeting: lots of great food, wine and discussions – sometimes even about literature.
 Actually that also sounds a lot like a standard evening on any of the Walking Legends’ guided walk trips!